yoomimi/Deep-Q-learning-exercise/README.md

 # Deep Q-Learning Implementation for Grid World Environment

-This project implements Deep Q-Learning (DQN) to train an agent to navigate a grid world environment.
+This project implements Deep Q-Network (DQN) to train an agent to navigate a grid world environment.
 The agent learns to maximize its cumulative reward by interacting with the environment and updating its knowledge using a neural network.
 The main components of the project are described below:

 ## Environment Setup